ara4n/state-experiments/README.md

 cat sge.csv| psql test -c 'COPY state_group_edges FROM STDIN WITH CSV HEADER' zstdcat sgs.zstd | pv | psql test -c 'COPY state_groups_state FROM STDIN WITH CSV HEADER'
 ```

+## Perf

+ Running this on the first 85K SGs of Matrix HQ (out of 410K):
+  * Takes 1h of calc_minhash (but isn't remotely memoised or parallelised yet)
+  * Takes 10 minutes to find all the branch points (2391 segments)
+  * TSP via elkai takes 5 hours, and produces 310K temporal state table rows (not great)
+  * TSP via ACO takes about 60 seconds.